 However, we are basing this observation solely on all available video footage, i.e. a visual impression only.
 We have not been able to find a scientific comparison of all the devices on varied terrain.

-What we can say is that, if you are in the market for a microprocessor ankle/foot, do yourself a favor and take them all for a test walk.
+What we can say is that, if you are in the market for a bionic foot/ankle, do yourself a favor and take them all for a test walk.
 The ankle accommodation and microprocessor strategies differ so significantly from one device to another that compatibility with the individual user may turn out to be the most important factor.

 For a list of competitor devices, see All Bionic Feet.